Helping every child find their voice, everywhere

 Family-powered

 Families are central to lasting communication and change.
+We work together to build confidence, connection and joy.

 Tom McDonald smiling while playing an acoustic guitar, with an AAC symbol grid visible on a screen in the background